 and dreams in the form of scars.

-it was a terrible blow having no shadow
+it was a terrible blow to loss my shadow,

 a woman who was shattered but does not scatter.

-like the gravedigger burying the seeds of a strain
+like the gravedigger burying the seeds of strain

 not only a tree walking away